DuckTapeMan35/razer-keyboard-highlighter/README.md

 # Razer keyboard highlighter

-Support for highlighting keys when up to two keys are held according to a configuration file with pywal and i3wm integration
+Support for highlighting keys when held according to a configuration file with pywal and i3wm integration, supports key combinations of any order/size

 ## Requirements